JingyZhu/FidEx/synchronization/notes/fidelity_fixes_wayback.md

     - On Wayback
         - Old design till 2014
         - Current design seems to working most of the time on Wayback.
 However, do see at least one not working sometime (20230901093615)

+- uieservices.mt.gov_1
+    - Unclear of how to fix it.
+But potential ways could be
+        - Eliminate non-determinism (e.g. DRP APIs return the same values as recording)
+        - Whenever requesting the resource with non-deterministic paths, return the most similar resources.